 If you want to be a successful curator, you’re going to need to read a lot of content.
 Reading is the key to being a great content curator.
 You’ll have to consume massive amounts of content on a daily basis to not only keep up with everyone else, but to find little nuggets of information that everyone else missed.

 NextDraft curator David Pell reads a lot.
 His Twitter bio pokes fun at how much content he’s reading.
 The end of his bio reads, “I have a lot of tabs open right now.”

 Through email, Hiten Shah said that he knows that the most valuable stuff isn’t be shared a lot because he’s constantly reading.
 You have to read, otherwise, you won’t truly know what’s valuable and what’s already being shared.

 In order to read enough content that allows you to find the hidden gems that your subscribers want, you must have a process in place that enables you to go through a lot of content.
 This process hinges on your ability to continuously source great material, not your ability to read fast.
 That’s why your chosen content curation tools are so important when it comes to finding great content that other people haven’t found yet.

 How to Source Content People Haven’t Read Yet

 Nothing will make your newsletter more irrelevant than if people consistently see articles that they’ve already read.
 In addition to reading everything you can get your hands on, Frost offered another really useful tip to other content curators to avoid duplicate links.

-They’re probably already reading those sites everyday.
+They’re probably already reading those sites every day.
 Rather, people are subscribing so that they can discover new content.
 Which is why, as a curator, you have to roll up your sleeves to sort through as much content as you can.
-Here’s 11 content curation tools that you can comb through hundreds of links to find the best content for your audience.

 Content Curation Tools to Help Find Unknown Content